-- 1. Longest period of time homeless
+- 1. Longest period homeless

 - 2. Veterans

 - 3. Age: Persons under age 24 or over age 50

 - 4. Length of time on the priority list

-The maximum duration of support for both components combined is 24 months per household.
+The maximum duration of support for both components combined is 24 months per household unless otherwise specified in the NOFO.

-For more information about TH or RRH specific criteria, please refer to those project component sections within this document.
+For more information about TH or RRH-specific criteria, please refer to the project component sections in this document.

-- 2. Case management with weekly contact including in-home visits. - 3.
+- 1. Case management with weekly contact, including in-home visits. - 2.
 Assessment of needs conducted every three months.